minhajur-rahman/spring-boot-https-kit/README.md

 Spring Boot HTTPS Kit
 =====================

+Import this library to get HTTPS capability for your spring-boot application.

+I haven't deploy this to maven repo and I'll do that in these days.

 Getting Started
 ---------------

-You have to provide the following properties via [these ways](http://docs.spring.io/spring-boot/docs/current-SNAPSHOT/reference/htmlsingle/#boot-features-external-config).
+Enable component scan (`@ComponentScan("org.ycavatars.sboot.kit")`) and provide your keystore and configure these properties (via [these ways](http://docs.spring.io/spring-boot/docs/current-SNAPSHOT/reference/htmlsingle/#boot-features-external-config).

 * `connector.attribute.keystoreFile`
 * `connector.attribute.keystorePass`